MovingBlocks/DestinationSol/README.markdown

 Milosh accepted our offer and supported us in moving the game onwards to its new home here on GitHub where we'll set up to accept contributions from anybody willing to help improve Destination Sol and expand on its gameplay.

-Destination Sol is now officially licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) and available in source code form at [GitHub](https://github.com/MovingBlocks/DestinationSol).
+Destination Sol is now officially licensed under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html) (except soundtrack, see its section below) and available in source code form at [GitHub](https://github.com/MovingBlocks/DestinationSol).

 You can download the game on [Steam](http://store.steampowered.com/app/342980/), get it in the [Google Play Store](https://play.google.com/store/apps/details?id=com.miloshpetrov.sol2.android&hl=en), or download the [very latest version from our build server](http://jenkins.terasology.org/job/DestinationSol/lastSuccessfulBuild/artifact/desktop/build/distributions/DestinationSol.zip) (warning: latest build may be unstable)